ICELAND

 Iceland Travel Guide: Everything You Need to Plan Your Trip

-Location: North Atlantic, between Greenland and Norway
+Location: North Atlantic Ocean, between Greenland and Norway

 Language: Icelandic is the official language.
 English is widely spoken throughout the country.

 Currency: Icelandic Króna (ISK).
 Iceland is essentially cashless — credit cards are accepted everywhere including parking meters.
+Tipping is not customary.

 Electricity: Type F plugs, 230V.
 US travelers will need a plug adapter.